Odhynn/naerk/content/Regions/Bjåglant.md

 ### Diplomatic relations
 - trade frameworks with [[Belgosreim]], [[North Darrok]], [[Alagon]] and [[Stormfall]]
 - demarcated territory boundaries and trade with the [[Athar]] Confederation, occasionally disrupted by mining prospection and raids
-- improving yet still cool relations with [[Sennarin]], following the peace treaty that ended the Arrival Wars in 4804
+- improving yet still cool relations with [[Sennarin]], following the peace treaty that ended the Arrival Wars (4793-4804)

 ### Dwarven Clans